 The purpose of this course is to introduce students familiar with causal methods to the design and implementation of field experiments in economics and education.
 In the first part of the course, students will study experimental design.
 In the second part of the course, students will focus on the practical aspects of running an experiment.
 The course assignments will lead up to a completed proposal outlining the theory, design, and implementation of a field experiment.
 In addition, students will complete an IRB application for human-subjects approval and present their proposals.
 Offered occasionally.

 This course provides an advanced discussion of the links between education and economic development, including both theoretical frameworks and a review of frontier empirical research, with a focus on how such studies are conceived and executed.
 Offered occasionally.

 This course covers important concepts in labor economics, with a focus on how those concepts can be applied and tested in practice.
 The course will provide an overview of labor market topics such as the returns to education and training, non-monetary forms of compensation, models of labor migration, and models of imperfect or asymmetric information about skills.
 For each topic, we will examine influential papers and the empirical methods they use.
 The course is intended for doctoral students and will count towards the Labor Economics requirement for the Economics of Education Ph.D. program.
-Typically offered every other year in the spring.
+Offered occasionally.

 A doctoral-level survey of microeconomic theory with applications of relevance to the economics of education.
 Includes the theory of the firm and its implications regarding factor demands, educational production functions, and the demand for education.
 Consumer theory and the theory of labor supply, human capital externalities, inter-temporal decision-making, public finance and local public goods will also be covered.
-Offered annually in the fall.
+Offered every other year.

 Through presentation and discussion of their research studies, students learn research skills and improve their understanding of various issues in the research process from the initial stage to dissemination.